Best Sleeping Bag | UK 2025

 Fill - 850+ Goose Down

-Cons - Limited ventilation and comfort
+Cons - Snug, poor ventilation

 Sea to Summit Spark Pro -9